Framing Time & Acceleration

 Here we see hot and cold regions that flip along the ecliptic in our Cosmic Microwave Background:

-Large-angle anomalies in our Cosmic Microwave Background.
+Large-angle Anomalies in our Cosmic Microwave Background.

 Image: Craig J. Copi